Environment Setup¶

 See Internal Installation (Cornell) for Zhang Group students.

-Lastly, you can verify the AIE backend by running the following command under the allo folder.
+Lastly, you can verify the AIE backend by running the following command under Allo’s root directory.

 python3 tests/dataflow/aie/test_vector.py